Raised bog: Formation and development

 A living raised bog needs a moist, balanced climate in which to grow.
 The quantity of precipitation has to be greater than the water losses through discharge and evaporation.
 In addition, the precipitation must be evenly spread through the year.

 Raised bogs in Europe have been developing for about 11,000 years, since the beginning of the Holocene and after the retreat of the last ice sheet.
-As far as their origins are concerned, a distinction is made between lake mires or 'siltation-formed raised bogs' (Verlandungshochmoore) and 'mire-formed raised bogs' (wurzelechte Hochmoore).
-The former emerged in a secondary process after the silting up of lakes or oxbows (see illustration on the right in the sequence).
+Regarding origins, a distinction is made between lake mires or 'siltation-formed raised bogs' (Verlandungshochmoore) and 'mire-formed raised bogs' (wurzelechte Hochmoore).

+Lake mires emerged in a secondary process after the silting up of lakes or oxbows (see illustration on the right in the sequence).
 At first, fens emerged under the influence of groundwater (minerotrophy).
 Oxygen deficiencies and high acidity in the constantly moist substrate inhibited the decomposition of dead plant parts and led to peat formation.

-Thus the raised bog rises very slowly above the groundwater level, hence its name.
-As the resulting peat slowly rises above the influence of mineral salts in the groundwater, it reaches a point where the development of the raised bog begins to change in nature; that is, the bog now becomes fed solely by rainwater, which is low in salt.
+Thus the bog rises slowly above the groundwater level, hence its name.
+It becomes fed solely by rainwater, which is low in mineral salts, and has no access to salts in the groundwater.

 By contrast, mire-formed raised bogs are created directly on the mineral substrate of low-salt areas without having been initially formed as fens (see figure on the left in the sequence).
 They are formed either as a primary bog due to the erosion of previously dry mineral soils, for example due to clearing, climate change or infiltration, or as a secondary process as a result of the growth of a raised bog on neighbouring mineral soil.

 The formation of a typical raised bog is a very slow process, which lasts from centuries to a thousand years even in favourable, undisturbed conditions.
 Furthermore, there are a number of transitional and intermediate bogs, which in different ways combine characteristics of both raised bogs and fens.
 (See bog.)

-The main constituents of the peat are rootless peat mosses that grow slowly in height whilst at the same time the lower layer becomes peat as the air is excluded.
+The main constituents of the peat are rootless peat mosses that grow slowly in height whilst at the same time the lower layer becomes peat as air is excluded.
 Depending on the geographical location, various species of peat moss are involved in making a raised bog.
-The growth rate of the peat layer is only about a millimetre per year.
+The peat layer grows about a millimetre per year.